Responsibility for the Careers programme at Blaise High School lies with the following people:

 Telephone Number: 0117 9030100 Email Address: firstname.lastname@example.org

-The aim of our Careers Education, Advice and Guidance (CEIAG) programme is to have every child in our care equipped with the knowledge, skills and experience to make ambitious and informed choices about their future career pathways.
-We aim to provide students with well-rounded experiences that develop the attitudes, attributes and behaviours needed for a successful transition into the world of work and which motivates students to achieve their ambitions.
-Social justice is at the core of our beliefs and we strive to ensure that all our students take their place as suitably qualified and responsible adults within society
+The aim of our Careers Education, Information, Advice and Guidance (CEIAG) Programme is to have every child in our care equipped with the knowledge, skills and experience to make aspirational and informed choices on their climb up their personal mountain to the very best universities in the country or career of their choosing.
+We aim to provide students with well-rounded experiences that develop character, the attitudes, attributes and behaviours needed for a successful transition into further education or careers of their choosing.
+We strive to ensure that all our students take their place as suitably qualified and responsible adults within society.

 Students at Blaise High School will therefore experience accurate, impartial and focussed careers information and advice through a bespoke careers programme.
-Taking an inclusive approach, this programme is designed to unite real world experiences with guidance from expert figures in community, industry and educational sectors.
-This is to ensure that students have the knowledge and understanding to manage and achieve their lifelong ambitions.
-The programme, which is student centred, is integrated into the whole curriculum and is based on a partnership with students and their parents/carers and with our local community.
+Taking an inclusive approach, this programme is designed to unite real world experiences with guidance from expert figures in the community, industry and educational sectors.
+This is to ensure that students have the knowledge and understanding to manage and achieve on their personal climbs to the very best universities in the country or careers of their choosing.
+The programme is evaluated by students and their families and with our local community.

 This programme will promote equality of opportunity, inclusion and without discrimination in any form.